canuski/AES256_application/README.md

 Export/Import Messages: Click the "Export Encrypted Messages" button to export all encrypted messages to a text file.
 To import encrypted messages from a text file, click the "Import Encrypted Messages" button and select the file containing the messages.

-!Note: Ensure that you have all dependencies installed before running the script.!
+**Note: Ensure that you have all dependencies installed before running the script.**